htruong/hackable-consumer-hardware/README.md

 If you are a student with limited budget to spend on hobbies and want to start working on embedded devices, many of the devices here are great starting devices: That's how I started out.

+## Adding a device you know

 Please feel free to make pull requests :)

 To make it to this list, with a few exceptions, there are two rule-of-thumbs:

 1. All revisions of such product/model has to be hackable (so if only earlier revisions are exploitable -- for example, many routers that have later revisions with less RAM don't count).
-2. The latest firmware of such product/model should not be able to completely prevent the user from hacking it (so the PS Vita, for example, doesn't count).
+2. The latest firmware of such product/model should not be able to completely prevent the user from hacking it (so the PS Vita or the Verizon Pixel 1, for example, doesn't count).

 In other words, hacking such product has to be a guarranteed goal, not a lottery.
+You shouldn't have to pray for a device you purchased to be hackable.
+For wildly popular and easy-to-check devices, such as iPhones or Kindles, these restrictions can be somewhat less strict.

 ## Table of hacked hardware (WIP)